SaferMe/saferme-api-docs/030_reports.md

 ```

 > **Notes:**
-> - Description and Category fields can be read both via their respective
-> `description` and `category_id` properties or through value on their specific
+> - Category field can be read via `category_id` properties on report or through
-> field information on form_fields list of the report.
+> value on its specific field information on form_fields list of the report.

 ### Create a Report
 ```